1,000+ Opportunities

 The first grant is the formula grant, which is distributed using a formula to all qualifying counties that meet both goals of Justice Reinvestment.
 The second grant is the competitive grant, which is a companion grant that supports downward departure prison diversion programs and is not fixed by formula.
 Click here to view the 2023-25 Justice Reinvestment Program Solicitation.

-Based on current listing details, eligibility includes: Local, state, and tribal governments, and community-based organizations in Oregon.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local, state, and tribal governments, and community-based organizations in Oregon.
+Confirm the full requirements in the official notice before applying.